JonasDann/Brainfucker/README.md

 Brainfuck interpreter implemented in C

 Linux:
-To compile under linux you have to link it with the ncurses libary (gcc main.c -lncurses) that has to be installed on the computer.
+To compile under linux you have to link it with the ncurses libary (gcc main_linux.c -lncurses) that has to be installed on the computer.

 Windows:
-Not working yet.
+To compile under windows just compile the main_windows.c.
+The windows version uses the standard conio.h header.

 =========